Gchipunov/ShaderCompile2/README.md

 ```
 ## Options
 ```
--ver ARG                       Sets shader version, required -shaderpath ARG                Base path for shaders, required -crc                           Calculate crc for shader
+-nop4                          No Pentium 4 because of SSE bs -nompi                         Who cares it lets you compile/ look at source(dig in source) -ver ARG                       Sets shader version, required -shaderpath ARG                Base path for shaders, required -crc                           Calculate crc for shader